curl/everything-curl/cmdline/curlver.md

 and the libcurl version.
 Those three fields are common for all curl builds.

-If the curl version number has `-DEV` appended to it, it means the version is built straight from a in-development source code and it is not an officially released and blessed version.
+If the curl version number has `-DEV` appended to it, it means the version is built straight from an in-development source code and it is not an officially released and blessed version.

 The rest of this line contains names of third party components this build of